Finland has prominent role in UN's High-Level Political Forum on Sustainable Development

 The annual HLPF is the most significant global follow-up forum on sustainable development.
 Finland supports the worldwide implementation of the SDGs together with the EU, which has supported the UN all along.
 Commissioner Jutta Urpilainen, who held a keynote speech at the event on 7 July, quoted President of the European Commission Ursula von der Leyen by saying that the EU wants a global recovery initiative that links investment and debt relief to the SDGs.

 The segment on Tuesday, which will be important for Finland, is scheduled to start at 16.00 Finnish time.
-The event can be viewed live online on the UN Web TV and afterwards on the Government's YouTube channel.
+The event can be viewed live online on the UN Web TV(Link to another website.)
+(Opens New Window) and afterwards on the Government's YouTube channel(Link to another website.)
+(Opens New Window).